Abraham Dowdney

-Abraham Dowdney (October 31, 1841 – December 10, 1886) was a United States representative from New York, as well as an officer in the Union Army during the American Civil War.
+Abraham Dowdney (October 31, 1841 – December 10, 1886) was a 19th-century American businessman and politician who served as a United States representative from New York, as well as an officer in the Union Army during the American Civil War.

 Biography

-Born in Youghal, County Cork, Ireland, he emigrated to the United States with his parents, who settled in New York City.
-He attended private schools, engaged in the building and contracting business.
+Born in Youghal, Ireland, Dowdney emigrated to the United States in 1853 with his parents, who settled in New York City.
+He attended public schools, and he engaged in the building and contracting business.

-Civil War

-He served in the Civil War as a captain in the 132nd New York Volunteer Infantry Regiment in 1862 and 1863.
+Dowdney served in the Civil War as a captain in the 132nd New York Volunteer Infantry Regiment in 1862 and 1863.
 His regiment served primarily in Virginia and North Carolina with the XVIII Corps.

-Dowdney was chairman of the public school trustees of New York City from 1882 to 1885.
+After the Civil War, Dowdney was chairman of the public school trustees of New York City from 1882 to 1885.
+He was elected as a Democrat to the 49th Congress and served from March 4, 1885, until his death.

-Congress

-He was elected as a Democrat to the 49th Congress and served from March 4, 1885, until his death in New York City in 1886 at the age of 45.

-Interment was in Calvary Cemetery, Long Island City.
+Dowdney died in New York City on December 10, 1886, at the age of 45.
+He was interred in Calvary Cemetery in Long Island City.